How to Find Column Index Number in Excel VLOOKUP (2 Ways)

 Our VLOOKUP operation is complete after manually inputting the column index number.

-Read More: How to Count Columns for VLOOKUP in Excel (2 Methods)
+Read More: How to Use VLOOKUP for Multiple Columns in Excel

 2. Input Column Index Number Inside VLOOKUP With the Help of COLUMN Function